-Priority Action Action update Action Progress Indicator Indicator Target Status Indicator Value Indicator Progress E Encourage H1 16/17: On Target.
+Priority Action Action update Action Progress Indicator Indicator Target Status Indicator Value Indicator Progress 01.
+Alcohol and drug misuse Encourage responsible alcohol retailing in Midlothian via positive interventions H1 16/17: On Target.
 The Dalkeith Licensing group have met and agreed to consult and engage with local young people and licensed premises as a first step.
-There are challenges in Reduce the volume of violence and ASB aggravated by alcohol (group 1&6) 25.1% 21.3% H1 16/17: On Target.
+There are challenges in providing administrative support for the group and it is unclear if this group can be taken forward without additional partner support or the support of an external agency such as the Community Alcohol Partnership.
+Also three officers have now been identified who will now be responsible for taking Best Bar None forward together with the pub watch. e 30% Reduce the volume of violence and ASB aggravated by alcohol (group 1&6) 25.1% 21.3% H1 16/17: On Target.
 A number of actions are being carried out including targeting of 'party houses' through the weekly partnership T&CG, police visits to problem and monitored licensed premises, improved dispersal order for Dalkeith town centre, early intervention meetings with licensees and their staff following incidents, also seeking exclusion orders for licensed premises as part of a sentence for alcohol related offences.
-01. Alcohol and drug responsible alcohol retailing in Midlothian via positive interventions providing administrative support for the group and it is unclear if this group can be taken forward without additional partner support or the support of an external agency such as the Community Alcohol Partnership.
-Also three officers have now been identified who will now be responsible for taking Best Bar None forward together with the pub watch.
-30% No of licensed premises participating in the best bar none scheme 5 4 H1 16/17: Off Target.
+No of licensed premises participating in the best bar none scheme 5 4 H1 16/17: Off Target.
 Police Scotland restructure reduced activity in this task.
 3 officers identified who will now be responsible for taking forward Best Bar None and Pub watch.
-4 premises have signed up so far this year. misuse No of licensed premises participating in proactive partnership licensing activity 5 2 7 H1 16/17: On Target.
+4 premises have signed up so far this year.
+No of licensed premises participating in proactive partnership licensing activity 5 7 H1 16/17: On Target.
 3 licensed premises actively participating in the Licensing Forum.
 4 Premises have signed up to this years Best Bar None programme.
-Sustain the number of Alcohol Brief Interventions undertaking in Midlothian 500 N/A H1 16/17: On Target.
-3 licensed premises actively participating i the Licensing Forum.
-4 Premises have signed up to this years Best Bar None in pre treatr recov ntion, H1 16/17: On Target nt and Full update and data to be provided at H2 roientated 50% Increase the number of clients successfully completing the LEAP 12 week rehabilitation programme 25% N/A H1 16/17: No data available for H1 For 2015-16 a total of 10 people were offered a place at LEAP.
+Increase number of individuals engaging in prevention, treatment and recovery orientated Services H1 16/17: On Target Full update and data to be provided at H2 50% Sustain the number of Alcohol Brief Interventions undertaking in Midlothian 500 N/A H1 16/17: No Data available for H1 For 2015-16 MELDAP achieved a 29% level of performance; 2510 adults.
+The Midlothian figure was 1255.
+Increase the number of clients successfully completing the LEAP 12 week rehabilitation programme 25% N/A H1 16/17: No data available for H1 For 2015-16 a total of 10 people were offered a place at LEAP.
 6 out the 10 people offered a place (60%) completed the 12 week course.
 Those not completing the course left against medical advice.